bwc126/personal-site/README.md

 - Resolve lack of convincing neon glow, give sufficient margins/padding/etc. for glow to extinct.

 - Minimize number of CSS rules and classes.

-- ~~Improve readability of font vs. background.~~

-- ~~Set image alts depending on dynamic content.~~

-- ~~Improve responsiveness on mobile.~~

-- ~~Use some filtering to improve atmospherics~~ + ~~Use a background image~~ = perhaps a dynamic raindrop effect over a background image could do the trick?

-- ~~Make sure each project for each subject changes the spotlight, and does so with a whole set of responsive images, utilizing 'srcset' property and the basic 'src' property.~~

-- ~~"Fade-in" spotlight image change.~~

-- ~~Use thumbnails for project images, 'src' data in the model should only apply to spotlight.~~